Newspaper Page Text

 at an alarming rate.”

-On the other hand. as Mr. Shaw
+On the other hand, as Mr. Shaw

-pointed out thyee is less organized
+pointed out thue is less organized

 crime among Negroes than among